vallard/gospark/README.md

 Look at the ```sparkClient/sparkClient.go``` file to see the available commands.

-Check out [https://learninglabs.cisco.com/lab/collab-spark-message/step/4](Cisco DevNet) for more tutorials
+Check out [Cisco DevNet](https://learninglabs.cisco.com/lab/collab-spark-message/step/4) for more tutorials